SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 # Conclusion

-AdRotator is a quick and simple to use control and enables you to support multiple Ad Networks concurrently with failover support&nbsp; to always ensure you will display an ad on screen when some providers fail to deliver.
+AdRotator is a quick and simple to use control and enables you to support multiple Ad Networks concurrently with failover support  to always ensure you will display an ad on screen when some providers fail to deliver.

 I have updated both of the SilverXNA solutions from the Starter tutorial set and published their updates to the marketplace (should be live any day now) so you can check them out.